Inca · Machu Picchu · Amazon

 Ushuaia & Tierra del Fuego

-Ushuaia at latitude 54°48’S is the world's southernmost city — the end of the Pan-American Highway and the departure point for all Antarctic expedition cruises.
+Ushuaia at latitude 54°48’S is widely described as the world’s southernmost city — the end of the Pan-American Highway and the principal departure point for Antarctic expedition cruises.
 The Tierra del Fuego National Park (accessible by bus or the End of the World Train) has beech forest hikes and Beagle Channel shore walks with Magellanic penguins.
 The Beagle Channel cruise to the Les Éclaireurs lighthouse sea lion colony is the main activity from the waterfront.
-Fly from Buenos Aires in 3.5 hours.
+Fly from Buenos Aires in roughly 3.5 hours.

 Latitude